 Part of Christ

-“For we were all baptized by one Spirit into one body – whether Jews or Greeks, slave or free – and we were all given the one Spirit to drink.”
+“For in one Spirit we were all baptized into one body – Jews or Greeks, slaves or free – and all were made to drink of one Spirit.”

-In other words, when someone becomes a Christian, they are baptised into one body (Christ’s).
-And they are members of that body together with other Christians.
-Paul continues to describe the church as a body in verses 14-26, and argues that as in a human body every part (eye, hand, arm, leg, etc.) is needed.
-So also in the body of Christ, every part is needed.
+In other words, when someone becomes a Christian, he is baptized into one body (Christ’s).
+And he is a member of that body, together with other Christians.
+Paul continues to describe the church as a body in, and argues that as in a human body every part (eye, hand, arm, leg, etc.) is needed, so also in the body of Christ, every part is needed.
 Paul concludes his argument in : “Now you are the body of Christ and individually members of it.”

 We need each other

-Therefore, if someone is a Christian and isn’t a member of a church and doesn’t regularly attend that church, in effect they’re saying to the other parts of the body (to other Christians), ‘I don’t need you’ (cf. 1 Corinthians 12:21).
+Therefore, if someone is a Christian and isn’t a member of a church and doesn’t regularly attend that church, in effect he is saying to the other parts of the body (to other Christians), ‘I don’t need you’ (cf. 1 Corinthians 12:21).
 However, the reality is that we do need each other, just as a human body needs all its parts.
 Its head, arms and feet, etc.